gatling/gatling/src/docs/content/reference/integrations/build-tools/js-cli.md

 npx gatling run --simulation "my-simulation"
 ```

-You can pass options to you simulation using a `key=value` format, then read them using the `getOption` function in your
+You can pass options to you simulation using a `key=value` format, then read them using the `getParameter` function in your
 code (see [the Passing parameters guide]({{< ref "/guides/passing-parameters#javascript" >}})):

 ```shell